BaranPasa2/homework3/submission1/data-code/notes.md

     CPI of 1 means $1 (it's the base year)
     Changing the year would mean you need to adjust based off of the index of that year.

+--> need to create a column that represents the CPI (" X dollars in year Y costs Z dollars in [insert base year])